 - Must be at least a college junior in good standing, an advanced student or a recent graduate.

 - Must have at least a 3.0 GPA (on a 4.0 scale) or equivalent from a non-U.S. institution.

 - Must be eligible to work in the United States.

-CSIS only accepts applications sent electronically through the online system.
+CSIS only accepts applications sent electronically through the online applicant tracking system.
 We do not accept direct mailings or in-person paper submissions.
-For more information on the internship process please visit Internship FAQ page.
-To apply for an internship, go to www.csisopportunities.org.
+To apply for an internship, go to https://csiscareers.silkroad.com/.

-Many of our internships are unpaid, however, we do have some stipends that we award each semester based on an applicant’s demonstrated financial need.
-To be considered for a stipend, you must complete the financial aid questions listed on the application.
+Many of our internships are unpaid; however, we do have some stipends that we award each semester based on an applicant’s demonstrated financial need.
+After you have been awarded an internship you must complete the financial aid questions listed on the application in order to be considered for a stipend.
 Disclosure of this information is voluntary and will be kept strictly confidential.